Hamiltonian equations of motion of quadratic gravity: Introduction

-In this paper we present the equations of motion corresponding to the Hamiltonian formulation of quadratic gravity.
+In this paper we present explicitly the equations of motion corresponding to the Hamiltonian formulation of quadratic gravity.
 The explicit form of these equations was missing in the literature.
+We consider that this is a significant advance in the quadratic gravity theory, since the Hamiltonian equations of motion are conceptually important on their own.
+They are appropriate to analyze the dynamics of the theory.
+In this sense, our study is the analogue of the well-known equations of motion of the ADM formulation of general relativity \cite{Arnowitt:1962hi}.
 The classical Hamiltonian equations are useful in many aspects.
 A formal question as the the correct definition of the initial value problem can be appropriately studied within this formalism.
 They are also useful for practical applications.
 For example, in numerical gravitation, the integration is widely based on field equations of first order in time derivatives.
 Here we present a practical analytical application: the case of homogeneous and isotropic solutions, where the field variables depend only on time.
 Similar studies are presented in Refs.~\cite{Demaret:1995wp,Demaret:1998dm}\footnote{The ground state, with an homogeneous and isotropic background, of a theory with a $R^2$ term was studied in Ref.~\cite{Chakraborty:2020ktp}, using the Hamiltonian formulation.}.
 Some studies devoted to spherically symmetric solutions of quadratic gravity can be found in Refs.~\cite{Stelle:1977ry,Lu:2015psa}.
 Regarding the several cases of the coupling constants, we consider only the case when the hypermatrix that arises in the relation between a time derivative and the corresponding momentum (the analogue of the de Witt metric) is invertible.
 This case can be considered as the generic version of the Hamiltonian formulation of quadratic gravity.
 To obtain the equations of motion, a previous step is to obtain the explicit form of the Poisson brackets between the independent canonical fields and the constraints.
 We present these brackets explicitly, including some of them that had not been shown explicitly in the literature.
 Related to this, we discuss about the role of the constraints as generators of transformations, in particular for the less-known case of the constraint usually associated with timelike diffeomorphisms.
-We also study the linearized version of the equations of motion, where the time evolution of several modes can be clearly characterized.
+We also study the linearized version of the equations of motion, where the time evolution of several modes can be clearly characterized\footnote{In Ref.~\cite{Edery:2019bsh}, a liner-order perturbative analysis of the covariant field equations of quadratic gravity around de Sitter and Anti-de Sitter spaces was done, finding a condition of criticality on the space of coupling constants.}.